PrairieLearn/PrairieLearn/apps/prairielearn/src/admin_queries/README.md

 - `course_instance_id`/`course_instance` - The `course_instance` should be `course_instances.short_name AS course_instance`.
 - `assessment_id`/`assessment` - The `assessment` should be `aset.abbreviation || a.number || ': ' || a.title AS assessment` or just `aset.abbreviation || a.number AS assessment`.

 To change the sort order for column with name `COL`, return another column with name `_sortval_COL`.
+The `_sortval_COL` column does not need to be included in `columns`, though it will be ignored if it is included.

 Dates and intervals should be rendered with: